How to Make Friends Easily at Social Events

 • “That’s a great jacket—where’d you get it?”

-• “You’ve got an awesome vibe.
+• “You’ve got such a positive vibe.
 What’s your secret?”

 4. Be Genuinely Curious